randomwalker-io/random_walker/development.md

 computation.
 That is, we plot the graph, then determin the probability based on the color value of the pixel.

+### Awareness

+Another aspect of this section is to enabling notification about close by events serving specific purposes.
+At this stage, we plan to only notify sustainable and climate related events such as those by Shesheapard etc.

+The purpose is to be aware, protect and preserve the environment for future visitors.

 ## Inspiration
 A blog functionality to share location and moments of adventure.